-- 1 Kammermann et al. (2010) found that PBL influence has no effect on the annual mean - 2 hygroscopicity of the aerosol measured at JFJ, although GFs are significantly lowered during - 3 the short periods with PBL influence. - 4 GF-PDFs measured at the pdD were averaged over each season in Figure 4a.
-For particles in - 5 the nucleation mode, the shape of the GF-PDF is similar for all seasons, peaking between 1.1 - 6 and 1.2.
-Aitken mode particles are characterized by a wide range of GFs, especially in the - 7 cold seasons.
-The distribution function peaks at a lower GF in winter and in summer (GF - 8 peaks at about 1.1) than during other seasons (GF peak 1.1-1.3).
-For accumulation mode - 9 particles, the shape of the GF-PDF strongly depends on the season.
-In winter and in autumn - 10 two modes are clearly visible, with a first mode located between 1.0 and 1.1 and a second - mode around 1.5-1.6.
-The occurrence of this nearly hydrophobic mode in winter lowers the - 12 average GF as reported in Table 1.
-The very low GF values observed here point to either BC- - rich biomass burning aerosol or BC-rich particles associated with other combustion sources, - such as fossil fuel combustion aerosol, which have had little time to mix with secondary - 15 inorganic ions. - Again, the hygroscopic properties of aerosol solely due to their chemical composition can be - 17 investigated using the κ-PDF as a function of particle size.
-Figure 4b indicates that the higher - 18 hygroscopicity of nucleation mode particles relative to the Aitken mode particles observed on - 19 the yearly average is mainly seen in autumn and winter.
-Otherwise the particle - 20 hygroscopicity, as well as the external mixing degree, is increasing with particle size for all - seasons.
-The appearance of a more hygroscopic and a less hygroscopic mode at larger particle - sizes is mainly observed during autumn and winter. - 23 The observation of several hygroscopic modes in the GF-PDFs measured at the pdD indicates - 24 a high degree of external mixing that needs to be characterized.
-Each of the individually - 25 retrieved GF-PDFs was examined in more detailed using the Gaussian fitting procedure - 26 described in section 2.3.1.
-Briefly, when the spread in a single GF-PDF was greater than $\sigma >$ - 27 0.10, two different hygroscopic modes were searched to explain this spread.
-This procedure - allowed identification of several hygroscopic modes with a specific median growth factor GF, - 29 GF spread (σ) and number fraction NF found in each mode.
-The calculated median GF of - and each mode was then attributed to one of three hygroscopic classes.
-Mode 1 represents less - 31 hygroscopic material with GFs lower than 1.3, i.e. black carbon and organic material.
-Mode 2 - 32 corresponds to hygroscopic particles with GFs between about 1.3 and 1.7, e.g. ammonium sulphate and mixtures of ammonium sulphate and organic material.
-Mode 3 is the more 1 2 hygroscopic mode, with GFs higher than 1.7.
+two different hygroscopic modes were searched to explain this spread.
+This procedure allowed identification of several hygroscopic modes with a specific median growth factor GF, GF spread σ and number fraction NF found in each mode.
+The calculated median GF of each mode was then attributed to one of three hygroscopic classes.
+Mode 1 represents lesshygroscopic material with GFs lower than 1.3, i.e. BC and organic material.
+Mode 2 corresponds to hygroscopic particles with GFs between about 1.3 and 1.7, e.g. ammonium sulfate and mixtures of ammonium sulfate and organic material.
+Mode 3 is the more-hygroscopic mode, with GFs higher than 1.7.
 These are particles most likely composed of sea salt and modified sea salt.
-Modified sea salt refers to sea salt that has been modified by other 3 species in the air, for example condensation of secondary continental species.
-It should also 4 5 be mentioned that particles with relatively high GF values may still contain BC if the inorganic ion volume fraction is very high; it is not possible to assess whether a small BC 6 7 core is present using this method.
-Table 3 gives the average GF of each hygroscopic mode 8 and the frequency of occurrence (FO) of that mode, i.e. the fraction of scans in which you find 9 particles in mode 1, mode 2 or mode 3, respectively.
-The data shows that the less hygroscopic mode (mode 1) is most important for nucleation and Aitken mode particles, occurring in 86 10 11 and 84% of all scans, respectively.
-For accumulation mode particles, the hygroscopic mode 12 (mode 2) is strongest, with a FO of 79%.
-The average GFs of each hygroscopic mode (GF1, 13 GF2, GF3) are roughly the same for all particle sizes; only the FO changes.
-14 Table 4 shows the frequency of external mixing split by season, i.e., the percentage of scans 15 that display two or more modes.
-At the pdD, the aerosol is found as an external mixture from 16 16 to 67% of the time, depending on both particle size and season.
-It is clear that the degree of external mixing increases with particle size, and that it is higher in the cold seasons than in the 17
+Modified sea salt refers to sea salt that has been modified by other species in the air, for example condensation of secondary continental species.
+It should also be mentioned that particles with relatively high GF values may still contain BC if the inorganic ion volume fraction is very high; it is not possible to assess whether a small BC core is present using this method.
+Table 3 gives the average GF of each hygroscopic mode and the frequency of occurrence (FO) of that mode, i.e. the fraction of scans in which you find particles in mode 1, mode 2 or mode 3, respectively.
+The data show that the less-hygroscopic mode (mode 1) is most important for nucleation and Aitken mode particles, occurring in 86 and 84% of all scans, respectively.
+For accumulation mode particles, the hygroscopic mode (mode 2) is strongest, with a FO of 79%.
+The average GFs of each hygroscopic mode (GF1, GF2, GF3) are roughly the same for all particle sizes; only the FO changes.

+Table 4 shows the frequency of external mixing split by season, i.e. the percentage of scans that display two or more modes.
+At the pdD, the aerosol is found as an external mixture from 16 to 67% of the time, depending on both particle size and season.
+It is clear that the degree of external mixing increases with particle size, and that it is higher in the cold seasons than in the warm seasons.
+During winter, the boundary layer height is more frequently at the height of Puy de Dôme, so that aerosol measurements are made at the interface between the PBL and the FT.
+Therefore, during the winter months, the change in aerosol sources results in a large variation in GF values.